noborus/guesswidth/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/noborus/guesswidth.svg)](https://pkg.go.dev/github.com/noborus/guesswidth) [![Go](https://github.com/noborus/guesswidth/actions/workflows/build.yml/badge.svg)](https://github.com/noborus/guesswidth/actions/workflows/build.yml)

-## ovewerview
+## Overview

-guesswidth guesses the separator position in CLI output.
+guesswidth guesses the column position for fixed-width formats(fwf).

-The output of the `ps` command has no delimiters, making the values difficult to machine-readable. guesswidth is smarter at guessing separators than just spaces.
+The output of the `ps` command has no delimiters, making the values difficult to machine-readable. guesswidth guesses smarter than just space delimiters.

-guesswidth is guessed based on the position of characters in the header.
+guesswidth is guessed based on the position of characters in the **header**.
 So having a header will give you better results.

-## install command
+## Install command

 There is also a guesswidth command.